Skip to Content

 USDA loans provide an affordable financing option for low-to-moderate-income homebuyers.
 Because of this, your household's total income can't exceed local USDA income limits.
 Income limits are calculated using 115% of the area's median household income — so your income can't be any more than 15% higher than the surrounding area's median income.

-The current standard USDA loan income limit for 1-4 member households is $110,650.
-For 5-8 member households, the limit is $146,050.
+The current average USDA income limit for 1-4 member households is $110,650.
+For 5-8 member households, the average limit is $146,050.
 USDA loan limits may be higher to account for areas where housing and earnings are a bit pricier.

 The USDA does not have an established benchmark on minimum credit scores for borrower eligibility.
 Minimum credit requirements are set by the lender and can vary.
 The typical cutoff for most USDA lenders is 620.
 However, many lenders can and will work with you to establish your creditworthiness differently using compensating factors.

-If your credit falls below 620 or you’ve not established credit history, you may find you can still get a USDA home loan by talking with a knowledgeable USDA lender.
+If your credit falls below 620 or you've not established a credit history, you may still be able to get a USDA home loan by talking with a knowledgeable USDA lender.

 Some lenders will instead use compensating factors to show your creditworthiness in underwriting.
 Documenting a healthy savings account and carrying very little debt can go a long way.
 If your current monthly housing expense will be lower than your new house payment, that works, too.

-The condition of the home you’re buying matters, too.
-The USDA outlines specific minimum property requirements (MPR’s) to ensure the house you buy is a safe and sound investment.
-Additionally, these MPR’s help the USDA thoroughly vet the property for the loan guarantee.
+The condition of the home you're buying matters, too.
+The USDA outlines specific minimum property requirements (MPRs) to ensure the house you buy is a safe and sound investment.

 The home must have: